nagesh70/cumulocity-custom-widget/README.md

 democokpit - is custom application with custom widget example to test/refer.

-## Steps to create Custom Application
+## Steps to create Custom Cockpit Application

 1. Create Custom Application by cloning default cockpit